 During the snowiest part of the season, snow can pile up inches or feet.
 As these piles grow and the temperatures remain low, most of the moisture stays put while new snow continues to fall.
 Compared to rainstorms, where precipitation may soak the ground over a period of hours, snow tends to melt all at once.

-On a particularly warm day, a week’s worth of snow or more can suddenly begin to melt, forcing water to the saturated earth.
+On a particularly warm day, a week’s worth of snow or more can suddenly begin to melt, forcing water into the saturated earth.
 When the snow around your home melts, and the ground is already saturated with water, it will begin to seep into any open spaces in your home.

-The Risks of Snowmelt Flooding in Your Basement
+The Risks Of Snowmelt Flooding In Your Basement

 Structural Damage